-As mentioned a few times already, each dog is different so it’s probably worth testing it out.
+As mentioned a few times already, each dog is different, so it’s probably worth testing it out.

 Music therapy to calm your dog down

-Music therapy is a another great approach to calming your dog down and has some strong scientific backing.
+Music therapy is another great approach to calming your dog down and has some strong scientific backing.

-We discovered this quite by accident when we left a jazz station on as we left the house one day.
+We discovered this by accident when we left a jazz station on as we left the house one day.

 When we came back, the dogs were noticeably less energetic.